 Tucson has a lot of Mexican restaurants and not all are worthy of a second visit.
 Knowing which ones are best is most important when you have visitors from out-of-town.
 After all, you don’t want to be embarrassed by taking them to one that they aren’t going to rave about.

-With our extended family here over the Christmas holiday (2011), it was a perfect time to compare Mexican restaurants for our Southern Arizona Guide viewers.
+With our extended family here over the Christmas (2011) holiday, it was a perfect time to compare Mexican restaurants for our Southern Arizona Guide viewers.
 As a reviewer, I generally try to involve many people in my dining excursions so that I can get a variety of opinions.
 I think this approach provides our viewers with a broader, more nuanced review.
 We all have different preferences when it comes to food and drink.

 Over the years, I have dined at all three many times and all are very good.
 But which one is best?
 The Quest-For-The-Best became one of our fun family goals for the holidays.

-El Charro Downtown
+El Charro Downtown (Only)

-In any competition for the best Mexican restaurant in Tucson, El Charro has a serious advantage.
+In any competition for the best Mexican restaurant in Tucson, El Charro Cafe’ on Court Street has a serious advantage.
 It’s located within a few blocks of the most historic section of Tucson.
 Within easy walking distance are the Tucson Museum of Art, including the restored, historic Corbett House; El Presidio de Tucson – the original 1776 Spanish fort; Old Town Artisans; and several other worthwhile attractions with in 7 blocks, such as the restored Train Depot and Transportation Museum; and the Arizona Historical Society’s excellent little museum about Tucson’s history in the Wells Fargo Bank building on Stone.

 On this website, I also have several videos I created featuring most of these places in the Historic District.
+Browse the list here.

 As we were a large group, I assumed El Charro would seat us in the basement of the old house because that is what they did a few years ago.
 While it’s hard to imagine, the basement provides a pleasant dining atmosphere.
 Nevertheless, they seated us on the front porch and, thankfully, just below the heater.
 (Yes, even Tucson can be chilly in the holiday season.)

 When reviewing Mexican restaurants, there are many aspects to consider.
 The main dishes of course, but also the chips, salsa, guacamole’ and, most importantly, the margaritas.

 Bowls of fresh chips & salsa arrived immediately and automatically as befits any first-rate Mexican restaurant.
 Then we ordered drinks.
 Some ordered coffee, some ordered iced tea.
 Our two teenage grandsons, Jon & Morgan, ordered just water with a lemon wedge.
 Middle daughter, Paige, ordered a margarita with 1800 tequila.
 I ordered a margarita with just the plain ol’ ordinary tequila.